Stuycs-K/finalprojectapcs-5-ou-jiefeng-young-sophia/DEVLOG-Jiefeng.md

 ### 2025-05-28 - deathScreen
 - Added deathScreen that reveals all bombs when dead, will later be used for making a more fancy death animation: 10 minutes

+### 2025-05-29 - Menu
+- Added a page variable to main for different menus
+- Added a main menu, where the game initially begins (internally page 0): 10 minutes
+- Added a selection menu, where the game will allow you to select between easy, medium, hard, and custom modes (internally page 1): 25 minutes
+- mousePressed now has different behaviors depending on which page is currently on screen